 Dr. Moleski started his practice in Tallahassee over 30 years ago when he moved up with his wife and three children after 10 years of practice in Bradenton.
 Since then, the practice (and his family) have grown and matured.
-He and his wife have five beautiful children, an amazing son-in-law, and two precious granddaughters.
+He and his wife have five beautiful children, three amazing sons-in-law, two precious granddaughters, and two new grandsons.

 Dr. Moleski has loved working here in Tallahassee and serving the community with the various therapies he has trained in over the years.
 What he enjoys most about Chiropractic and Integrative Medicine is watching the amazing capacity of the human body to heal itself.
 Using no drugs or surgery, he guides his patients in their search for answers to their health problems.

 Witnessing people get their lives back makes the practice so fulfilling!

 Dr. Moleski is always interested in where people are in life and how they got there, so he would like to share his story with you: